itucsdb1501/itucsdb1501/docs/developer/member3.rst

 Teams Operations
 ++++++++++++++++
-    In order to perform Teams operations which are add, delete, update and search, there created a table for tickets object.
+    In order to perform Teams operations which are add, delete, update and search, there created a table for teams object.
 In the following a query is used which represents its table structure:

 Table Structure
 +++++++++++++++